tetteis/rhemafromgod/data/blog/god-is-not-wicked-part-1.md

 lastmod: '2013-052-14'
 tags: ['Love']
 draft: false
-summary: 'There have been strange happenings in our world today that many have been left hopeless.
+summary: "There have been strange happenings in our world today that many have been left hopeless.
 Don't blame God!
-The devil will sometimes make you feel God has afflicted you and He's punishing you for doing something wrong.'
+The devil will sometimes make you feel God has afflicted you and He's punishing you for doing something wrong."
 authors: ['default']
 ---